Cecil0o0/keepsy/README.md

 Keep your data private!

-Keepsy offers scalable distributed storage layer for everyone to use across devices or cloud services with crypto data transfer over the internet.
+Keepsy offers scalable unified storage layer for everyone to use across devices or cloud services with crypto data transfer over the internet.

 ## Get Started